 Our world is made primarily of metal.
 You encounter metals every single day, and chances are, the majority of the ones you encounter fall into the third category on the periodic table — the transition metals.
 What are transition metals, and where might you encounter them in your daily life?

 First, what are transition metals?
 There are a lot of elements in this section.
 Transition metals consist of groups 3 through 12 on the periodic table.
-This makes of 38 elements in total.
-We’ll go more into each element in detail in a moment.
+This makes up 38 elements in total.
+We’ll go into each element in detail in a moment.
 The transition metals include:

-These metals earned their moniker in 1921 when they were dubbed the transition series of elements by an English chemist named Charles Bury.
+They earned their moniker in 1921 when an English chemist named Charles Bury dubbed them the transition series of elements.

 The International Union of Pure and Applied Chemistry (IUPAC) defines these transition metals as “any element with a partially filled d-electron sub-shell.”
 Elements are divided into and defined by one of four different electron orbitals — designated s, p, d and f — and the latter three also have sub-levels or sub-shells that can hold even more electrons.
 The orbital designation helps chemists determine where each element falls on the periodic table.